The Jordan Valley

 While the crowd was amazed, the pharisees once again could not believe their eyes and said, “It is by the prince of demons that he drives out demons.”
 It was right in front of their eyes but their hearts were so hardened that they were ready to equate Jesus to the demon.

-Many a times we also harden our hearts so much that in spite of seeing God working in our lives, we refuse to accept His word and give way to the evil one to work in our lives.
+Many a time we also harden our hearts so much that in spite of seeing God working in our lives, we refuse to accept His word and give way to the evil one to work in our lives.
 God is always there but it is up to us if we want to let Him work in our lives.

 The Workers Are Few

 Jesus continued His ministry going through towns and villages, teaching in their synagogues, proclaiming the good news and healing.
-Jesus had compassion on seeing the crowds because they were harassed and helpless like a sheep without a shepherd.
+Jesus had compassion on seeing the crowds because they were harassed and helpless like sheep without a shepherd.

 Then he said to his disciples, “The harvest is plentiful but the workers are few.
 Ask the Lord of the harvest, therefore, to send out workers into his harvest field.”